 Signup, sign-in, and login are important terms to discuss because they are confusing to many users and have a high probability of clicking on one instead of another.
-Also, it is necessary to know because these terms are spoken by many tech support persons and also found on most of the popular websites and apps.
+Also, it is necessary to know because these terms are spoken by many tech support persons and are also found on most of the popular websites and apps.

 In this article, Ourtechroom will try to demonstrate the difference between signup, sign in and log in.